avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

         GCC_ATTRIB(pure,nonnull)
         uint32_t ayb_checksum32_interim(
             const uint8_t *restrict data, int32_t n, int32_t k
-        )
-        {
+        ) {
-            // Based upon the assumption that the expected value of each
+            // Based upon the assumption that the expected
-            // each byte in the data stream is 128, 'k' should be designed
+            // value of each each byte in the data stream is
-            // so that expected return value should be 2^32 - 1
+            // 128, 'k' should be designed so that the expected
+            // return value should be `2^32 - 1` in order to
-            // in order to provide the best possible "spread".
+            // provide the best possible "spread".
+            // Therefore in many cases, especially with
+            // relatively short messages, changing the length
+            // of the input data, by even a single byte, has
+            // a major effect on the checksum.
+            // Compare this to the original Adler/Fletcher
+            // algorithm, where adding a zero byte to the end
+            // of the message would not change the checksum.

+            uint32_t lrc = 0;
             uint32_t sum = 0;
-            uint32_t lrc = 0;

             for (int32_t i = 0; i < n; ++i) {
-                // lrc makes it much more difficult to game, but not impossible lrc ^= (uint32_t)data[i];
+                lrc ^= (uint32_t)data[i];
                 sum += lrc * (i+1);
             }